 When taking on a lease, the contract will state the length of the lease.
 Leases usually run between 5 and 20 years but ask your lawyer to negotiate the longest term possible, as when a lease is renewed the landlord has the right to increase the rent, which may make the business no longer viable.

 Renting premises has the advantage that there is no large outlay for a lease, but you have less legal rights as a tenant than if you own the lease, and rental-only premises are more difficult to come by.
+However renting is perfect for some types of businesses such as a small language school, because if the landlord were to terminate the contract, moving your chairs and desks to similar premises nearby, should not be too much of a problem.
+The same goes for office space.

 If you find decent premises to rent, make sure your lawyer checks the contract terms thoroughly, and the landlord cannot terminate the contract suddenly forcing you to relocate.